prokoudine/ardour-tutorial/content/recording-audio/_index.en.md

 +++
 title = "Recording"
-description = "Learn how to route signal and record audio" chapter = true weight = 3 pre = "<b>3. </b>"
+description = "Learn how to route signal and record audio with Ardour" chapter = true weight = 3 pre = "<b>3. </b>"